-Camp Director, Assistant Men's Coach - Creighton University
+Camp Director, Head Men's Coach - Creighton University

-Two-time National Player of the Year and Creighton Athletics Hall of Fame selection Johnny Torres enters his 10th season on the Bluejay coaching staff, following a decade-long professional soccer career.
+Two-time National Player of the Year and Creighton Athletics Hall of Fame selection Johnny Torres completed his 12th season as an assistant coach on the Bluejay coaching staff in 2018, following a decade-long professional soccer career.
 Arguably the greatest soccer player in Creighton and Missouri Valley Conference history, Torres played for the Bluejays from 1994-97.

 Torres claimed the National Assistant Coach of the Year honor from the National Soccer Coaches Association of America in January 2012.
-He was also named the NSCAA Great Lakes Region Assistant Coach of the Year recognition after the 2015 season, his third regional honor in five years (2011, 2012).
+He was also named the NSCAA Midwest Region Assistant Coach of the Year recognition after the 2011 and 2012 seasons and Great Lakes Region Assistant Coach of the Year in 2015.

 A member of the 2014 BIG EAST Co-Coaching Staff of the Year, Torres helped lead the Bluejays to the nation’s best winning percentage at 16-3-3 (.795).
-Creighton won its first BIG EAST regular season title with a 7-1-1 mark in just the second year in the conference.
-The Bluejays advanced to their third NCAA quarterfinal appearance in the last four seasons.
+Creighton won its first BIG EAST regular season title with a 7-1-1 mark in just the second year in the conference and advanced to its third NCAA quarterfinal appearance in four seasons.
 Three CU players earned spots on NSCAA All-America squads and four earned unanimous All-BIG EAST selections and two major awards.

 In 2013, he aided the Jays through their inaugural season in the BIG EAST Conference and a tough non-conference slate.
 Creighton finished the season with a 9-9-2 overall record and a 4-4-1 mark in league play.
 Seven Bluejays claimed spots on 2013 All-BIG EAST Teams.
 Eric Miller and Zach Barnes claimed NSCAA All-Great Lakes Region honors and later were drafted in the 2014 MLS SuperDraft.